-The concept is that if you have a system that helps you make profit in buying and selling stocks, you have triggers within that system that help you understand when you need to make a move.
-Almost any brokerage account will allow you to setup alerts with stocks, however, most of those alerts are limited.
+The concept is that if you have a system that helps you make a profit in buying and selling stocks, you have triggers within that system that help you understand when you need to make a move.
+Almost any brokerage account will allow you to set up alerts with stocks; however, most of those alerts are limited.

-In other words, if the stock price goes above or below a certain price point, you will get an email alert telling you that happened.
-That’s perfectly fine if stock price were the only thing you are looking at in order to determine whether to buy or sell something.
-If that’s all you’re looking at, you’re doomed for failure (or at least very limited success).
+In other words, if the stock price goes above or below a specific price point, you will get an email alert telling you what happened.
+That’s perfectly fine if the stock price were the only thing you are looking at to determine whether to buy or sell something.
+If that’s all you’re looking at, you’re doomed for failure or at least minimal success.

-When I originally built my system that I use for telling me when to buy a stock and when to sell it, I had 3 very specific things that I looked at and only looked at those three things.
-The hard part was getting a system to actually plot my triggers when they happen instead of me having to do it manually.
-(I did it manually for 10 years.)
+When I originally built my system that I use for telling me when to buy a stock and when to sell it, I had three particular things that I looked at and only looked at those three things.
+The hard part was getting a system to plot my triggers when they happen instead of me having to do it manually.
+(I did it manually for ten years).

-With the help of a very good programmer, I was able to build a chart and then insert my triggers into the chart to make it easy for me to see at a glance.
+With the help of an excellent programmer, I was able to build a chart and then insert my triggers into the table to make it easy for me to see at a glance.